There are numerous definitions of team coaching and three we like are:

 What is Team Coaching in organisations?

-Our skilled team coaches, led by Gill Graves who is currently studying for a PhD in Team Coaching, will work with your team in a diverse range of ways – observing, questioning, listening, providing challenge, using an appropriate tool or framework to facilitate learning and imparting knowledge via skill-building sessions.
+Our skilled team coaches, led by Dr Gill Graves who has a Doctorate in Team Coaching, will work with your team in a diverse range of ways – observing, questioning, listening, providing challenge, using an appropriate tool or framework to facilitate learning and imparting knowledge via skill-building sessions.